mlauritzen/mlauritzen.github.io/_posts/2020-04-15-learning-review-(IV)-and-career-ladder-thoughts.markdown

 The best way to consolidate my learning is to write or build, so my next benchmark projects will be:
 + write 3 blog posts summarising my understanding and giving examples of software engineering and clean code fundamentals.
 + build (public on Github!) one project drawing together my learnings (e.g. a project demonstrating concurrency performance benefits with Akka.NET with an Angular frontend).
++ deconstruct or build a small open source project or node module and write about it (should be more front-end-y as most of my day-to-day is backend).